olliw42/mLRS-docu/docs/ELRS_TX_MODULES.md

 1. Power the radio on
 2. Plug the radio into the computer using USB, select 'USB Serial (VCP)' from the menu
-3. Launch the mLRS Flasher App
+3. Launch the mLRS Flasher Desktop App
 4. Select Tx Module (internal) from the left menu
 5. Select the Device Type, Firmware Version and Firmware File appropriate for your radio
 6. Click Flash Tx Module, wait for the flash to finish
 7. Unplug the USB cable

-> [!NOTE]
-> mLRS only supports 400k baudrate, for internal modules navigate to SYS->HARDWARE and select Type = CRSF and Baudrate = 400k.

 ### Flashing the Wireless Bridge on Internal Modules ###